DhruvaD1/ECE445Notebook/notebooks/dhruvad2/README.md

 ![Final Website](Final_website.png)

-Here is the flow chart(Pseudocode) of the logic of the program we wrote:
+Here is the flow chart (Pseudocode) of the logic for the final demo, we used this as a base to write the code:

 ![Final Website](Flow_chart.png)